jeffchi/secure-build-cli/SBS-VPC.md

     SERVER_KEY: LS0tLS1CRUdJTiBQR1AgTUVTU0FHRS0tLS0tCgpoUUVNQTJ0VkVob1VkT2cvQVFnQWpRMFBuVGp3VklsZCtKY2pCSXNIRVAxNjMxcXQyd2szNHV4ZjkrZUJjaXRwCi8yZ0RJY01kSDU0MHZ6T0NBeG96RWh6bDJDTmw1S2xVbk1DdWtXTHFoTmRoNTVtanIvK1E2TzRNdkREeXhaKysKRUhhS29lVGduYmZlWVZacXBNUGdqU04wVmgrTHNDNG5QQ2xQYzg1SEJVZXFDSmlZcWpkMSs0L1NtMmtpUy8yRQpCaWxTV1BoN0h2Y1N6THVTYklxTTFi......................
 ```

-5. To prepare the env section of the contract, see [How to prepare the ENV section](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env)
+5. To prepare the env section of the contract, see [How to prepare the ENV section](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env).

 6. The `env` section of the contract must be encrypted.
 For more information, see [Encrypting the ENV Contents](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt_env).

 **Note:** It is recommend that you encrypt the `env` section of the contract.

-7. You can get the encrypted workload contract from [here](/docs/vpc?topic=vpc-about-hpsb#hpsb-procedure).
+7. You can get the encrypted workload section of the contract from [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), step 2.

-8. Combine the encrypted `env contract` and the `encrypted workload` contract and add the contents to the `user-data.yaml` file that is used for deployment.
+8. Combine the `encrypted env` section and the `encrypted workload` section and add the contents to the `user-data.yaml` file that is used for deployment.

 9. After you complete preparing the contract that is used for bring up the SBS Container on Hyper Protect Virtual Servers for VPC, follow [these instructions](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui) to create the Hyper Protect Virtual Servers for VPC instance.